AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-start-date-intro.1.md

-## What is the anticipated start date of the worker?
+## What is the most likely start date for the role?

-The anticipated start date should be 12+ months after your business started trading.
+The start date must be 12+ months after your business first traded.